 In science, we often encounter this false reading of the apparently obvious: see my articles on "quantum mechanics" and the history of science.
 There are a great many of these illusions, for example, a common one, the sun seemingly rising in the east.
 But here’s another.

-Isaac Newton’s discoveries about the interplay of force and matter rocked the world of the latter seventeenth century.
+Isaac Newton’s discoveries concerning the interplay of force and matter rocked the world of the latter seventeenth century.
 His insights were considered to be so penetratingly perceptive that many considered his views to be the final voice of God on matters of science, with nothing more of import to be discovered.

 But Newton, along with the common wisdom, was wrong.
 Here’s a classic example of how surface meanings can lead us astray:

-is gravity a form of magnetism
+Is gravity a form of magnetism?

 Newton's "law of universal gravitation" seems to be a form of magnetism.
 It indicates that every particle in the universe attracts every other particle with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between their centers.

 The mathematical formula for this “works.”
 It very accurately predicts forces associated with this apparently magnetic gravitational attraction.
 It all “works” so well that it seemed to be the last word on the subject.
 Who could doubt it? – the math “works”!

 it's all wonderful - except the small point that none of it is true

 However, 250 years later, it was shown that none of it is true.
 Well, it’s true enough on the surface of reality.
 The math does “work,” and we can, in fact, predict the seemingly "magnetic" forces between particles or planets or whatever.
 But what appears to be “magnetic forces” are nothing of the kind.
 The reality is, space itself, if it becomes “warped,” creates what seems to be “gravitational forces."
 Einstein’s 1915 General Theory pointed out the error.